Samish Bay: Restoration

 Agriculture along the Samish River and near Samish Bay contributed to various forms of water pollution.
 Bacteria (specifically fecal coliform) that has runoff from farmland has negatively impacted shellfish populations in the bay, as well as waterfowl habitat.
 The polluted shellfish have been deemed unsafe for human consumption, causing a recall of previously harvested shellfish, and put a stop to further harvesting.
 Skagit County has established an initiative to clean Samish Bay, setting up a hotline for water quality concerns, as well as working with federal, state, Indian tribes, non-governmental organizations, shellfish growers, and private citizens to reduce pollution in the bay.
 In 2004, the Washington Department of Fish and Wildlife purchased 107-acres of agricultural land next to Samish Bay and established a wildlife area.
-As of 2010 the U.S. Environmental Protection Agency has awarded more than $90 million dollars to go towards cleaning the bay.
+As of 2010 the U.S. Environmental Protection Agency has awarded more than $90 million to go towards cleaning the bay.
 As of 2023 Amazon has put forward $200,000 in funding towards introducing oysters back into the bay.